Activated relationships for the exchange of CRS information

-The details of which jurisdictions will bilaterally exchange financial account information as required under the OECD's Multilateral Competent Authority Agreement for the Common Reporting Standard (CRS MCAA) is now available.
-The relationships shown include those under the framework of Article 6 of the Multilateral Convention and the CRS MCAA, as well as exchange relationships based on bilateral agreements and the EU framework.
+The relationships include those under the framework of Article 6 of the Multilateral Convention and the CRS MCAA, as well as exchange relationships based on bilateral agreements and the EU framework.

-Azerbaijan and Nigeria joined the Agreement respectively in June and August 2017, bringing the current total number of signatories to 95.
+Most recently, Morocco joined the Agreement in June 2019, bringing the current total number of signatories to 106.